 Then along came SBK.
 SBK utilizes what’s called a femtosecond laser.
 Not only do many patients have even better vision afterward, but their results are more predictable.
 What’s more, many patients who were once excluded from LASIK eye surgery have now been able to enjoy the visual freedom that SBK LASIK can provide.

 The latest technology in LASIK includes wavefront-optimized, wavefront-guided, and topography-guided LASIK procedures.
 Collectively, these are referred to as “custom” treatments.
-Brinton Vision’s expertise includes the use of a variety of custom and conventional approaches accomplished with four state-of-the-art treatment lasers — more than any other St. Louis LASIK eye surgeon.
+Brinton Vision’s expertise includes the use of a variety of custom and conventional approaches accomplished with four state-of-the-art treatment lasers — more than any other LASIK eye surgeon in St. Louis.

-With wavefront-guided LASIK, Dr. Brinton uses detailed maps of your cornea, almost like topography maps in geography, to provide an enhanced view into the tiniest complexities of your eye.
-Wavefront-optimized treatments preserve the natural shape of your cornea in ways never before possible.
-The wavefront-optimized laser system Dr. Brinton uses was the first to be certified by the FDA to improve nighttime halo and glare, commonly experienced by glasses and contacts wearers but also among the common side effects of traditional LASIK procedures.
+With wavefront-guided LASIK, Dr. Brinton uses detailed maps of the cornea, almost like topography maps in geography, to provide an enhanced view into the tiniest complexities of the eye.
+Wavefront-optimized treatments preserve the natural shape of the cornea in ways never before possible.
+The wavefront-optimized laser system Dr. Brinton uses was the first to be certified by the FDA to improve nighttime halo and glare, commonly experienced by glasses and contacts wearers, but also among the common side effects of traditional LASIK procedures.